 Discover how Landmark College's High School Online Dual Enrollment courses can give your students a head start in college.

-Our unique online dual enrollment model helps students acquire college-level knowledge while learning independent skills for college success.
+Our unique online dual enrollment model helps students who learn differently acquire college-level knowledge while learning independent skills for college success.

-- Online courses are taught by trained Landmark College faculty who understand executive function issues and other learning challenges.
+- Online courses are taught by trained Landmark College instructors who understand executive function and other learning challenges.

-- Online faculty work closely with a school liaison onsite to ensure students have the requisite support and accessibility for an online learning environment.
+- Online instructors work closely with a school liaison onsite to ensure students have the requisite support and accessibility for an online learning environment.

 - Small class size helps customize the learning environment and make it personal.

 - Online instruction is integrated with college-level study skills and learning strategies.